Stage 1 Draft / December 11, 2024

 2.14 Decimal128.prototype.notEquals ( x )

-This method returns either true, false, or undefined according as the current Decimal128 object has a different mathematical value as the given Decimal128 object.
-The value undefined is returned if the current Decimal128 object or the argument is a NaN.
+This method returns either true or false according as the current Decimal128 object has a strictly smaller mathematical value as that of the given Decimal128 object.
+The value false is returned if either the current Decimal128 object or the argument is a NaN.

 It performs the following steps when called: